-, 2019 2018
+2020 2019

 € €

-As at 31 December 222.550 222.550
+As at 31 December 222.550

-222.550 222.550
+222.550

-Shareholder's current account amounting to €222.550 (2018: €222.550) is of finance nature, interest free and is has no specified repayment date.
+Shareholder's current account amounting to €NIL (2019: €222.550) was of finance nature, interest free and was repaid during the year.

 15. Events after the reporting period

 With the recent and rapid development of the Coronavirus disease (COVID-19) outbreak the world economy entered a period of unprecedented health care crisis that has already caused considerable global disruption in business activities and everyday life.
 Many countries have adopted extraordinary and economically costly containment measures.
 Certain countries have required companies to limit or even suspend normal business operations.
 Governments, including the Republic of Cyprus, have implemented restrictions on travelling as well as strict quarantine measures.